 The data collected via MyLboro are transferred to the University’s system.
 This data is only used to record your attendance on the digital registers.

 If you were unable to check in to the app because of a technical issue (such as your timetabled session not showing), then please visit our Troubleshooting guide for assistance recording your attendance at your next sessions.
-The attendance data are used to contact students who have stopped attending over a period of time.
-Staff won’t be looking at the data to contact you if you weren’t able to record your attendance at a teaching session, as long as you usually do so.
+The attendance data is used to contact students who have stopped attending over a period of time.
+You won’t be contacted if you weren’t able to record your attendance at a particular teaching session, as long as you usually do so.
 If you continue to have problems, please contact IT Services for support.

 Does the University record my academic engagement with Learn or ReVIEW?